 The Center for Healthy Communities (CHC) is a community-academic partnership committed to improving the health and well-being of the community, educating its health professionals and serving as a force for change.

 The Center for Healthy Communities (CHC) was established in 1991 as Partners for Community Health Development, with fiscal support from the Kellogg Foundation, the Ohio Board of Regents, Community Mutual Insurance Company, Wright State University, and Sinclair Community College.

 The CHC is fiscally housed in the Center for Global Health, Department of Community Health, at the Wright State University Boonshoft School of Medicine.
-Its office is located at 1 Elizabeth Place, West Medical Plaza, Suite 110 in downtown Dayton.
+Its office is located at 3123 Research Blvd., Suite 200, Dayton, OH 45420.

 An Innovative Partnership in Community Health

 The CHC carries out its mission through the collaboration of its community and academic partners – public health, public housing, public schools; local hospitals and community health centers; health and human services organizations; the courts and legal services; community leaders and coalitions; and Wright State University and Sinclair Community College.

 The CHC community and academic partners work together to identify and mobilize necessary resources to improve the health of the community and prepare tomorrow’s health care professionals through:

 - developing innovative community-based and multi-professional curricula for local, state-wide and regional health professions programs with an emphasis on service learning;

 - staffing local and state-wide coalitions focused on increasing access to care for health uninsured, kinship care families, and health promotion and disease prevention;

 - training and employing community health workers to assist families as they navigate the health and social services public safety net;